 Although corporate policies are often seen as a supplement of employment contracts, they are essential for your business.
 Creating a good one undoubtedly takes time and effort, but they are highly beneficial to both your company and your employees.

 A well-written policy gives your employees a better understanding of their jobs and reduces the risks of new employees making mistakes when performing their duties.
 Having corporate policies also benefit your company by allowing management to oversee and control employee conduct as a whole without constant intervention, hence saving time and resources.

-If a corporate policy has been incorporated as part of an employment contract, it will be seen as a legally binding document.
+If a corporate policy has been incorporated as part of an employment contract, it will be seen as a binding legal document.

 How a corporate policy should be drafted shall be dealt on a case-by-case basis, and hence you may seek legal review and validate your policies before disseminating and implementing them to ensure sufficient legal protection and full compliance with the laws in your jurisdiction.

 An Employee Handbook is a document that gives a thorough guide for employees regarding the company’s core values and missions, and a detailed description of their expected conduct and responsibilities throughout their employment.